judy/homebrew/Library/Contributions/manpages/brew.1.md

     If set, Homebrew will not remove files from `share/info`, allowing them to be linked from the Cellar.

+  * HOMEBREW\_SMART\_HTTP:
+    If set, Hombrew will rewrite GitHub git: URLs into https:// URLs.
+This can be used in situations where a firewall blocks non-http URLs.

   * HOMEBREW\_SVN:
     When exporting from Subversion, Homebrew will use `HOMEBREW_SVN` if set, a Homebrew-built Subversion if installed, or the system-provided binary.